Thanks to the pandemic, the world of work has forever been changed. More and more people are looking for flexible work

 So in order to decide which of your interests are best to talk about in a graduate job interview, let's look at why employers choose to ask it in the first place.

 While graduate employers are interested in your skills and qualifications, they will also be keen to know that you're a well-rounded and balanced individual.

 No-one wants to hire a workaholic with no life outside of the office, and someone who has pursued passions and interests out of work or alongside their studies will be able to offer a number of transferable soft skills.

 Whatever hobbies you choose to mention, the fact that you are able to discuss them will indicate that you are enthusiastic, dedicated and adaptable - skills that will be beneficial to any business.
-Take a look at 11 free online courses to help you upskill.
+Take a look at free courses for upskilling.

 As well as demonstrating that you are a well-balanced individual, the hobbies and interests you choose to talk about will signify particular soft skills.

 Often, employers will ask you about your hobbies to assess whether you would be a good culture fit for their company.